gambitproject/gambit/doc/pyapi.rst

       Returns strategy number ``i``.
 Strategies are numbered starting with ``0``.

+   .. py:method:: add_strategy([label=""])

+      Add a :py:class:`gambit.Strategy` to the player's list of strategies.
+      This method is only applicable to games in a strategic form.
+When this method is applied to a player in an extensive form it will raise a type error.

 .. py:class:: Strategy

    Represents a strategy available to a :py:class:`gambit.Player`.